 Who gets this PBC?

 Autism Studies students include educators and early childhood professionals, mental health professionals, occupational therapists, speech-language pathologists, agency staff and disability specialists, researchers, advocates, and policy makers.
 In this program you will meet and share your autism-focused

 experiences with other professionals from a variety of fields,

 gaining from a wealth of perspectives and building a network of

 autism experts to draw upon in the future.

 Combining the Autism Certificate with a Master's in a Related Discipline

-Master’s degree programs with up to 9 units of electives can integrate this certificate program to enhance professional credentials.
-Exploring this option may be of particular interest to students in such programs as:
+Graduate degree programs with up to 9 units of electives can integrate this PBC program to enhance professional credentials.
+Exploring this option may be of particular interest to students in Masters or Doctoral programs in:

 (including early education, elementary education,